Dear Business and Property Owners,

 More Helpful Information

-Here are some convenient phone numbers, contacts, and tools so biz can get in touch with City quickly about these kinds of issues:
+Here are some convenient phone numbers, contacts, and tools so businesses can get in touch with the City quickly about these kinds of issues:

-- If you are looking to open a business in Roslindale and have a question about permits or licensing within a Main Street District, call Abby Furey, our Neighborhood Business Manager, at (617) 635-0313.
+- If you are looking to open a business in Roslindale and have a question about permits or licensing within a Main Street District, call Emily Patrick, our Neighborhood Business Manager by emailing Emily.firstname.lastname@example.org.

-- Dial 3-1-1: 311 is an easy-to-remember telephone number that connects you with highly-trained Constituent Service Center representatives who are ready to help you with requests for non-emergency City services and information.
-This Phone line is open 24/7, 365 Days a week.
-Or, download the 311 App for your smartphone and start taking photos of neighborhood problems that get sent directly to the Public Works database.
-Very reliable.
+- Dial 3-1-1: 311 is an easy-to-remember telephone number that connects you with trained Constituent Service Center representatives who are ready to help you with requests for non-emergency City services and information.
+This phone line is open 24/7, 365 days a week.
+Or, download the 311 App for your smartphone and start taking photos of neighborhood problems and send them directly to the Public Works database.

-- Office of Neighborhood Services (ONS): The ONS staff attends and schedules community meetings, assists residents and businesses with city services, shares important information directly with neighborhoods, and helps the City respond to emergencies.
-The Roslindale Neighborhood Liaison is Daniel Murphy and you can contact him by calling (617) 635-3307.
+- Office of Neighborhood Services (ONS): The ONS staff schedules and attends community meetings, assists residents and businesses with City services, shares important information directly with neighborhoods, and helps the City respond to emergencies.
+The Roslindale Neighborhood Liaison is Joseph Coppinger and you can contact him by calling (617) 635-3307 or emailing email@example.com.

 - E-5 Boston Police Department: (617) 343-4560